Top-Down Beats Bottom-Up in 3D Instance Segmentation: Proposed Method

 \subsection{Proposal Generation}

-We obtain object proposals with a 3D object detection method that outputs 3D object bounding boxes alongside object categories and confidence scores.
+\inline{3D Bounding Boxes.} We employ a 3D object detection method that outputs 3D object bounding boxes alongside object categories and confidence scores.
+A 3D object bounding box is parameterized as $(x, y, z, w, l, h)$, where $x, y, z$ denote the coordinates of the center of a bounding box, while $w, l, h$ are its width, length, and height, respectively.

 Any conventional 3D object detection method can be employed for this purpose.
 We aim to avoid point grouping and follow a top-down paradigm at each stage of our pipeline, so we narrowed our search to the 3D convolutional-based methods.
 As the result, we opted for fast and efficient, fully-convolutional FCAF3D~\cite{rukhovich2022fcaf3d}.

+The backbone in FCAF3D is a sparse ResNet~\cite{he2016deep} with sparse 3D convolutions.
+In the neck, the features on each level are processed with one sparse transposed 3D convolution and one sparse 3D convolution.
+To prevent sparsity growth, at most $N_{\text{vox}}$ voxels with the highest classification probabilities are selected at each level, where $N_{\text{vox}}$ equals the number of input points $N_{\text{pts}}$.
+The anchor-free FCAF3D head consists of two parallel sparse convolutional layers with weights shared across feature levels.
+For each location $(\hat{x}, \hat{y}, \hat{z})$, these layers output classification probabilities $\hat{\boldsymbol{p}}$ and bounding box regression parameters $\boldsymbol{\delta}$~\cite{rukhovich2022fcaf3d}.

+\inline{Object Proposals.} Given 3D bounding boxes, we extract the features from the corresponding regions of the 3D feature maps, which consists of voxels, where each voxel is defined by its own coordinate $(x, y, z)$ and feature vector $\Vec{f}$.
+We have five 3D feature maps of decreasing resolution: one map per feature level in the neck.
+At the first level, the 3D feature map has the same resolution as the input voxelized point cloud.
+The 3D feature maps at the second, third, fourth, and fifth level are 4x, 8x, 16x, and 32x smaller; they are used to estimate 3D bounding boxes.
+Then, these 3D bounding boxes and the first-level 3D feature map are processed with a RoI extractor, which selects voxels, whose centers are inside the given bounding box (Fig.~\ref{fig:scheme}).

-Given a predicted bounding box, the RoI extractor selects voxels whose centers are inside this bounding box.
-These voxels with corresponding features from the backbone serve as initial object proposals.
+Eventually, these voxels with corresponding 3D features serve as initial object proposals.
+The pseudocode for RoI extraction is provided below (Algorithm 1).